 up of narrow streets offering a plethora of shops selling goods

-from everyday needs to home baked bread and Welsh delicacies to butchers shops selling locally produced lamb (some from our own farm).
+from everyday needs to home baked bread and Welsh delicacies to butchers shops selling locally produced lamb.
 There

 is something to suit all palates in the variety of restaurants,

 bistros, cafes, take-aways and olde worlde tea-rooms.

 There is a wealth of culture and heritage in the